Guard Your Heart

 Jim AllenJim Allen is a professional writer now serving the glorified Lord Jesus Christ to the glory of God the Father (Philippians 2:11).
 Jim is presently a volunteer staff writer for Got Questions.org; a cofounder of Blogos.org and columnist on Keep Watch; and now more recently the founder of Guard Your Heart.

 Jim encourages everyone visiting Guard Your Heart to earnestly seek God through the Bible as the first choice for all instruction and questions about spiritual life.
-(John 16:13; Psalm 1:1-6)
+(John 16:13; Psalm 1:1-6) But if you find an article posted on this site to be a blessing, give all honor and praise to the One who abundantly bestows grace and mercy and peace upon guarded hearts.

 The Heart – Seat of Holy Affections